-- Linear fades the audio in with a linear curve-a straight line between the start and end. - Log fades the audio in with a logarithmic curve-quickly rising at the start and flattening out towards the end. - Exp fades the audio in with an exponential curve-slowly rising in the beginning and growing steeper towards the end.
+- point.
+The following types are available: - Linear fades the audio in with a linear curve-a straight line between the start and end. - Log fades the audio in with a logarithmic curve-quickly rising at the start and flattening out towards the end. - Exp fades the audio in with an exponential curve-slowly rising in the beginning and growing steeper towards the end.